dnissim/VBA_Cascading-Text-Classifier/README.md

 - Combining the cascading and filtering methods allows for classification of nearly all transactions while still maintaining an 84% accuracy

 ![Classification accuracy by method](assets/classification_accuracy.png "Classification accuracy by method")

+When inspecting the 15% of transactions that were incorrectly classified & 1% not classified, two unsurprising trends emerged:
+1. The classifier struggled with transactions that could fall into different categories depending on the circumstances (e.g. eTransfer from friends, purchases from Amazon)
+2. The classifier struggled with one off locations lacking key words that appear in other transactions.
+This is particularly common in transactions that occurred during travel in non-english speaking countries.

 #### 4.2.2 Classification Time
 The box-and-whisker chart below shows the distribution of guess times by method.